Powered by MOMENTUM MEDIA

 The Australian Space Agency has finally granted Gilmour the licence it needs to launch its Eris rocket in a historic moment for the local industry.

-The business, which had hoped to blast off for the first time in April, said it would announce a fresh liftoff date “in the coming weeks”.
+The business, which had hoped to blast off for the first time in April, said it would announce a fresh lift-off date “in the coming weeks”.

 Gilmour Space Technologies has been developing its three-stage launch vehicle for eight years and hopes to address a gap in the global market for small satellite launch providers.

-Gilmour was granted the licence, an Australian first, by Science Minister Ed Husic under the Space (Launches & Returns) Act 2018.
+It was granted the licence, an Australian first, by Science Minister Ed Husic under the Space (Launches & Returns) Act 2018.
 A number of conditions need to be met, though, before a potential blast-off, including a mandatory 30-day notification period.

 ==